va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-11-17-Data-Release-2-process-summary.md

 We conducted genotype level quality control for the following conditions:
 - All Genotypes
-   - Must have a quality phred score of 400 or less to be retained.
+   - Must have a depth of 400 or less to be retained.
    - Must have a depth of 10 or greater except those within male sex chromosomes which have a depth cut off of 5.
 - Alleles that are homozygous for the reference allele
    - Must have a genotype phred quality score of 20 or more